abenelfqih/Smart-doorBell-iot/README.md

 ## General Description

 This smart doorbell project uses IoT technologies with an ESP32-CAM to detect when a person rings the doorbell, take a photo, and send it to a Telegram bot.
 Using `/lock` and `/unlock` commands, you can control the door's lock state through the Telegram bot.
+Additionally, the project includes visualizations in ThingSpeak to display timestamps and the number of photos have been taken.

 ## Features